JetBrains/teamcity-roadmap/AgentPages.md

 Using the sidebar itself, you will be able to:
 * Globally search your agents :oncoming_automobile:
-* View agents grouped by pools :oncoming_automobile:
+* View agents grouped by pools :checkered_flag:
-* Check the status of those agents :oncoming_automobile:
+* Check the status of those agents :checkered_flag:

 Whenever you select an agent in the sidebar, more information on that agent will be displayed on the right.